-The second chemotype is a “intermediate drug type” (THC> 0.25 p.
+The second chemotype is an “intermediate drug type” (THC> 0.25 p.
 100 and CBD> 0.5 p.
 100) and also grows in warm climates, but comes from Mediterranean countries such as Morocco and Lebanon.

-Regardless of the stage of plant developpement, this distinction between the chemotypes is possible and has allowed to hemp industry to obtain many varieties of hemp with a low THC content10.
+Regardless of the stage of plant developpement, this distinction between the chemotypes is possible and has allowed the hemp industry to obtain many varieties of hemp with a low THC content10.

-Apparently, the different kind of soils would are important factors in the amount of cannabinoids of C. sativa (L.).
+Apparently, the different kind of soils is an important factor in the amount of cannabinoids of C. sativa (L.).
 The environment and the geographical origin would be the more important factors and would act significatively on the composition of the plant12,14.
 However, many studies have been conducted on the growth condition of this plant and on the factors which is favored to the high production of fibers.
-Other studies reported that when C. sativa (L.) escapes from cultivated fields, the plant better grows in fertile soil, light and well drained soil than in other conditions15.
+Other studies reported that when C. sativa (L.) escapes from cultivated fields, the plant grows better in fertile, light and well drained soil than in other conditions15.
 Peat soils would increase the ratification of the branches unlike a rich soil in minerals12.
 Soils with a neutral pH would help to promote growth of this plant.
 Soil fertility also plays an important role in the physiology of the plant.
-The nitrogen content (N) would influence the ratio of male / female of plants and allows to the plant stems to become more bigger, but offering a lower strength fiber12,16.
+The nitrogen content (N) would influence the ratio of male / female of plants and allow the plant stems to become bigger, but offering a lower strength fiber12,16.
 By cons, a soil rich in phosphorus (P) and potassium (K) would increase the efficiency of the plant.
 The drought influences the quality of fibers by increasing the production, but in decreasing the size of the fibers17.